GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 40:** And patterns are what our websites and services are really built from.
 Websites and services are made of patterns large and small.
 So we should begin to address them.

-**Slide 41:** You might be asking yourself, &#34;Where do templates fit into all of this?&#34; Templates and patterns are very similar.
+**Slide 41:** You might be asking yourself, "Where do templates fit into all of this?"
+Templates and patterns are very similar.
 But a pattern is a description of a user need, and a set of constraints and conditions that describe how it can be addressed.
 A template is a specific solution to a pattern.
 The pattern describes the problem and the conditions for its effective solution.
 A template is a single solution to a pattern.
 USWDS will continue to build and develop templates in service of patterns.

 **Slide 42:** Patterns and pattern guidance have the opportunity to describe important user needs, and to give any designer a head start to understanding their own specific audience and how to solve for that user need.
 Cos this is what it's all about for us: The USWDS vision: Government teams sharing solutions and practicing effective human-centered design.
 USWDS has never been intended to replace designers or developers, but to give them the tools to do their job more effectively, to provide important context, and provide well-researched solutions (often shared by other government designers and developers!) that help any government designer and developer start their process further down the path.